rigganhart/contacts-crud-api/README.md

 On first startup the server will create a new [nedb]() embeded datastore that will persist in memory.

-By default the server will listen on `localhost:3000` TODO: add a config or something for host/port listneing
+By default the server will listen on `localhost:3000`

 ### Endpoints
 GET /contacts - Retrieve a list of all contacts